Buying a Lobster Elite 2 Portable Tennis Ball Machine

-Generally speaking, my recommendation for most players would be pressureless tennis balls because you’ll save yourself quite a bit of money over time.
+Generally, my recommendation for most players would be pressureless tennis balls because you’ll save yourself quite a bit of money over time.

-However, more advanced players that are looking to hone their skills might opt for regular pressurized balls with the added cost to avoid having to switch back and forth between two types of balls, each with a different feel.
+However, more advanced players looking to hone their skills might opt for regular pressurized balls with the added cost to avoid having to switch back and forth between two types of balls, each with a different feel.

 To help, here are the least expensive bulk tennis balls in both categories.
 Keep in mind that your Lobster Elite 2 can hold up to 150 tennis balls.